CSCI-724-01-Attribute-Auth/API/README.md

 # API Project

-This project is a C# ASP.NET Core API that includes an attribute-based authorization middleware, allowing fine-grained control over the API responses based on the `ClientId`.
+This project is a C# ASP.NET Core API that includes an attribute-based authorization middleware, allowing fine-grained control over the API responses based on either the `ClientId` (IBAC) or the `RoleId` (RBAC).
 This README provides instructions on setting up, running, and using the API, along with details on its attribute-based authorization features.

 ## Table of Contents
 - [Project Overview](#project-overview)